Kiro logo

 Advantages

-• Amazon Bedrock backend provides access to Claude, Nova, and other frontier models
+• Built on Amazon Bedrock with access to Claude, Amazon Nova, and other foundation models

 Disadvantages